pexavc/Bitsy/README.md

 **Disclaimer**

-1. This implementation, uses a method of Swizzling and editing "Private APIs" in WKWebView, to intercept requests.
+This implementation, uses a method of Swizzling and editing "Private APIs" in WKWebView, to intercept requests.
 This is against App Review guidelines and is not recommended to be used in production builds.

-2. While building this, I have discovered some new limitations around [Granite](https://github.com/pexavc/Granite), which I will be addressing soon.
-If some UX interactions seem fragile/odd, I am aware of them.
-Like [Issue #1](https://github.com/pexavc/Granite/issues/1) in the repo, these are quite deep and have simply been sidetracked open-sourcing and/or building out small fun tools like Bitsy.

 ## Requirements